cycloss/pin/README.md

 ## A More Complex Example

-See `example/pin_example.dart` to see how to use path parameters, and services added to the app.
+See `example/pin_example.dart` to see how to use path parameters, and add services to the app.

 ## How does it work?